Wilson Fisk (Marvel Cinematic Universe): Battling Daredevil

 In 2015, Fisk receives opposition from lawyers Matt Murdock and Foggy Nelson.
 His rivalry with Daredevil (who is secretly Murdock) and relationship with Vanessa Marianna cause his allies to lose faith in him and attempt to poison Vanessa.
 Before being exposed by journalist Ben Urich, Fisk kills him.
 His assistant James Wesley is also killed by Murdock's secretary Karen Page.
 His dealings are exposed to the FBI by a whistle-blower that Murdock protected.
 He attempts to escape custody but is defeated in combat by Daredevil and incarcerated at Ryker's Island.

 Eight months later, Fisk works to gain control of the inmates while being visited by his lawyer Benjamin Donovan.
 When Frank Castle is sent to Ryker's Island, Fisk manipulates him into killing a rival inmate who happened to have knowledge of Castle's family's murder, and later orchestrates Castle's escape, after firstly having him massacre an entire cell block of prisoners.

 In 2017, Fisk cuts a deal with FBI Agent Ray Nadeem to become their informant in exchange for a house arrest deal at the Presidential Hotel and for Vanessa to not be incriminated for Fisk's crimes.
 Fisk learns of Murdock's identity as Daredevil and starts swaying some of the FBI to his side, including the mentally unstable Benjamin "Dex" Poindexter, whom he hires to pose as Daredevil.
 After a video of Nadeem posthumously testifying against him leaks at his wedding to Vanessa, he gets into a three-way fight with Daredevil and Poindexter, who went rogue after hearing Fisk orchestrated the murder of Julia, a woman he was obsessed with.
 Fisk shatters Poindexter's spine but is defeated by Murdock.
 He accepts a bargain to return to Ryker's Island and not harm Murdock's loved ones in exchange for Vanessa's safety from prosecution.

 After the Blip

 In 2018, Fisk survives the Blip and has been acquitted following the FBI corruption scandal.
 He went on to rebuild his criminal empire, re-allying himself with the Tracksuit Mafia and reorganizing their operations to carry out further criminal activity from within a remote base of operations, doubling as an auto shop named "Fat Man Auto Repair".
-During this time, Fisk dispatches an informant to alert former Avenger-turned-vigilante Clint Barton of the Tracksuit Mafia's operations and hideout, allowing Barton to kill every residing member within, including William.
+During this time, Fisk dispatches an informant to alert former Avenger-turned-vigilante Clint Barton of the Tracksuit Mafia's operations and hideout, allowing Barton to kill every residing member within, including Lopez.

 In 2021, Fisk begins mentoring a grieving and rebellious Maya, enlisting her into the Tracksuit Mafia, of which she later takes command.